 Just because your search engine works well with a predefined color or text doesn’t mean it can’t be improved.

-At the very least, it should comply with these three points:
+At the very least, it should comply with these two points:

 Surely you’re proud of how big your online store’s product catalogue is.
 But do your customers see it the same way?